babab/projectpad/README.md

 Projectpad and Git combine very-well, you can recursively scan for git repositories to quickly add them to the selection list.
-Command completion support for Zsh is included.
+Command completion support for Bash and Zsh is included.

 ![demo gif](misc/demo.gif)